 5. Sticker Play

 Kids love stickers!
 There are so many cool alphabet stickers out there.
-This can be a cool way to practice or even recall with your kids.
+This can be a fun way to practice recalling the letter shapes with your kids.
 I say this because there are so many different kinds of fonts out there.
 The letter “A” may look different from one set of stickers to another.
-They have to know the basic shape of the letters to recognize them in the funky fonts.
+They have to know the basic shape of the letters to recognize them in funky fonts.
+Peeling stickers is another check in the fine motor skills collum as well!
+Interested in learning more about Fine Motor Skills?
+Read Here!
+Kinesthetic Learners like the hands-on way to practice their letters.

 7. Play Dough

 It helps to have the letters written out big for this one.
 Get to rolling some play-dough snakes and lay them onto the letter lines to create the letter.
-Don’t forget to practice your kiddos name with this as well.
-Makes it even more personal.
+Don’t forget to practice your kiddo’s name with this as well.
+It makes it even more personal.
+Check out How to Play with Play Dough on Youtube!
+This is special for kinesthetic learners.

 8. Finger Tracing